eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 Sometimes I'll start a conversation with Claude, lay out my plans for the day, and update Claude as I do things.
 If I'm stuck, or if I need help overcoming procrastination, I can ask Claude for help, and it's easier to do that in an on-going thread because Claude already has the necessary context, so I don't have to describe what I'm struggling with _ab initio_.

 ## Plan First, Do Later

+_Separate planning from action, so if you get distracted while acting, you can return to the plans._

 Separating planning from doing can be useful.
 Firstly because planning/doing require different kinds of mental energy.
 When you're too tired to do, you can often still plan.
 Secondly because by separating them you can look back and see how useful the plan was, how much you stuck to it, and then get better at planning.